 7. Nootka Cypress (Cupressus Nootkatensis)

-Even though there are numerous types of Nootka, the Green Arrow is by far the most common and popular garden culture.
-It is characterized by a compact form abundant in dark green foliage.
-Despite its height, it has a somewhat compact root system so that it won’t take up much space.
+Now, we’ve got numerous types of Nootka, but the Green Arrow is by far the most common and popular garden culture.
+It is characterized by a compact form abundant in dark green foliage and has a compact root system that won’t take up much space.

-It has the potential to reach a height of twenty feet and a width of two to three feet.
+This tree has the potential to reach a height of 20 feet and a width of 2 to 3 feet.
 Therefore, it is an excellent choice for cultivating a tree in a restricted space, such as a small garden.

 8. Chinese Weeping Cypress (Cupressus Funebris)